|The REBRICK process|

-Reused bricks significantly reduces the amount of waste that is generated, and brick reuse in buildings saves the significant amounts of CO2 used in baking new bricks.
+Reuse of bricks significantly reduces the amount of building waste that is generated, and brick reuse in buildings saves the environment significant amounts of the CO2 used for baking new bricks.
+Everytime you replace a new brick with a reused brick, you save the environment 0,5 kg CO2.

-Therefore, the REBRICK project aims to create the first market uptake of a technology, which enables a paradigm change within demolition waste handling and recycling in Europe.
-Currently, building demolition wastes, including cement, mortar and bricks, are either land filled or crushed and recycled– despite the fact that bricks can easily last for several centuries.
-As the baking of new bricks is very energy and resource intensive, the ability to recycle bricks will have a major environmental impact through reduced CO2 emissions and reduction of waste.
+Through the REBRICK project, which was funded by EU's CIP Eco-innovation initiative, we have aimed to create the first market uptake of a technology, which enables a paradigm change within demolition waste handling and recycling in Europe.
+Currently, building demolition wastes, including cement, mortar and bricks are either land filled or crushed and recycled, despite the fact that bricks can easily last for several centuries.
+As the baking of new bricks is very energy and resource intensive, the ability to reuse bricks will have a major environmental impact through reduced CO2 emissions and reduction of waste.
+Our production in Hedehusene is a result of the REBRICK project.

 READ MORE ON THE REBRICK WEBSITE: www.gamlemursten.eu